adar2/Facebook-Posts-Automation/README.md

 # Facebook-Bot
-created by:adar2
+created by: adar2

-if you are planning of using this code or change it please add me as contributor.
+if you are planning on using this code or change it, please add me as a contributor.

-Facebook-bot:
+Facebook-but:

-This script has the following funcrionallity:
+This script has the following functionality:

-1 Post Something. :used to post text and or media to some url
+1 Post Something. : used to post text and our media to some url

-2 Groups Scraper. :used to extract list of name and facebook profile links of members of a group and write's that data into *-members.txt
+2 Groups Scraper. : used to extract a list of names and Facebook profile links of members of a group and write's that data into *-members.txt

-3 Reply to posts in url(can be group or profile as well). :used to replay to posts containing the query with a message you want.(can reply to posts with specifc time delta)
+3 Replies to posts in the url (can be a group or profile as well). : used to reply to posts containing the query with a message you want. (can reply to posts with specific time delta)

-4 Post to multiple pages. :same as the first option  but in gets txt file containing links to places to post
+4 Post to multiple pages. : same as the first option but in gets text file containing links to post to

-Inorder to run this script simply install selenium using pip: pip install selenium
+In order to run this script simply install selenium using pip: pip installs selenium

-Download geckodiver from mozilla github page and extract it to the script folder and youre good to go. if you wish to extract it to other place, keep in mind to change the path of the binary in the code itself
+Download geckodiver from the mozilla github page and extract it to the script folder and you're good to go. if you wish to extract it to another place, keep in mind to change the path of the binary in the code itself